 In some scenarios, Colocation is preferred approach like when security compliance requirements are stringent (PCI- DSS etc.).
 Additionally, colocation allows the customer to decide upon the server machines hardware and software choose from and maybe select best in breed hardware/software from multiple vendors.

 This freedom to install any software and application may be limited in the case of Cloud-based service providers.

-Some of major benefits from Cloud hosted solutions include very fast provisioning, scalability, lower TCO than Colocation.
+Some of the major benefits from Cloud-hosted solutions include very fast provisioning, scalability, lower TCO than Colocation.

 Cloud vs Colocation